facephi/sdk-mobile-documentation/cordova_versioned_docs/version-2.5.X/Phingers_Component.md

 When calling the component, there are a series of parameters that must be included.
 They will be briefly discussed below.

-### 3.1 reticleOrientation
+### 3.0 ReticleOrientation

 **type:** *PhingersReticleOrientation*

-Sets the fingerprint detection mode and indicates which fingers are to be detected during the process.
-The allowed values are:
+Sets the fingerprint detection mode and indicates which hand will be detected during the process.
+Allowed values ​​are:

 - **DT_LEFT**: Enables the capture of the **four** **fingers** of the **left** **hand**.